DennisHao1211/UVM-Architecture-Example-GCD/README.md

 setenv UVMHOME /tools/software/cadence/xcelium/latest/tools/methodology/UVM/CDNS-1.1d
 ```
 ## Onboarding Tasks
 In this onboarding, you will learn a high-level overview of UVM.
 Due to the compressed nature of this onboarding, we cannot go over 100% of the library.
 In each chapter, there **will** be inline links.
-It is imperative for you to click on them and read them.
+It is imperative for you to click on them and read them to have a complete understanding.

 In this project, you will:
 1. Extend the base sequence item class.